Before buying a smartwatch, understand what type of user you are

 Practical decision

 To maintain the result, create a simple review.
 Ask monthly if the tool continues to solve the problem, if there are duplicate steps and if someone has become dependent on a process that no one understands.
 When deciding to purchase a smartwatch, light maintenance is part of the solution.
-Without it, even the most promising technology becomes a digital drawer full of forgotten settings.
+Without this, even the most promising technology becomes a digital drawer full of forgotten settings.

 Quick checklist before deciding